Orthodox Easter vs. Catholic Easter

 “If anyone is devout and a lover of God, let him enjoy this beautiful and radiant feast.
 If anyone is a grateful servant, let him enter, rejoicing into the joy of his Lord.
 If anyone is tired from fasting, let him now receive his reward…“46

 The homily celebrates the universal victory of Christ: “Hell took a body and discovered God.
-It took earth and encountered Heaven… Where, O Death, is thy sting?
-Where, O Hell, is thy victory?”47 The tone is not mournful but triumphant.
+It took earth and encountered Heaven… O Death, where is thy sting?
+O Hades, where is thy victory?”47 The tone is not mournful but triumphant.
 Death is defeated.
 Hell is emptied.
 Creation is restored.

 The Paschal Greeting